Ctrain16/Trademark-Registration/README.md

 ## Heroku

-The live app can be viewed at https://cs4060-project.herokuapp.com/
+The live app can be viewed at https://cs4060-project.herokuapp.com/ (instance make take ~30 seconds to wake up)